ei2081/ei2081.github.io/_posts/2024-08-29-rtlsdr-pib.md

 Checking the throttle, temp and volt outputs (had been running in the background) showed no obvious culprit...

-I'm now thinking of a donated Pi3 I have here too, time to switch devices perhaps.
+I'm now thinking of the Pi3 I have here too, time to switch devices perhaps.
 To be continued...

 ## Appendices